FIVE MOST SURPRISING FINDS

 In network-based hiring, the name on the resume matters less because the applicant comes with a voucher — someone the employer trusts has said, in effect, “this person is worth your time.”
 The referral partially neutralizes the bias the study documents, because it replaces the information vacuum that bias fills with actual information from a trusted source.

-This has a strategic implication the conversation about resume discrimination almost never addresses: the most effective individual response to callback discrimination is not to submit more resumes.
+This has a strategic implication the conversation about resume discrimination almost never addresses.
+The most effective individual response to callback discrimination is not to submit more resumes.
 It is to build a stronger network.
 Attend the industry events.
 Join the professional organizations.
 Cultivate the mentors.
 Build the social capital that converts a cold application into a warm referral.

 This is not fair.
 It should not be necessary.
 But it works, and it works precisely because it bypasses the mechanism the study documents.